MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/setlocale-wsetlocale.md

 `"en_us.utf8"`\
 `"ja_JP.Utf-8"`

-After calling `setlocale(LC_ALL, ".UTF8")`, you may pass "😊" to `mbtowcs` and it will be properly translated to a `wchar_t` string, whereas previously there was not a locale setting available to do this.
+After calling `setlocale(LC_ALL, ".UTF8")`, you may pass "😊" to `mbtowcs` and it will be properly translated to a `wchar_t` string, whereas previously there wasn't a locale setting available to do this.

 UTF-8 mode is also enabled for functions that have historically translated `char` strings using the default Windows ANSI code page (ACP).
-For example, calling [`_mkdir("😊")`](../reference/mkdir-wmkdir.md) while using a UTF-8 code page will correctly produce a directory with that emoji as the folder name, instead of requiring the ACP to be changed to UTF-8 prior to running your program.
-Likewise, calling [`_getcwd()`](../reference/getcwd-wgetcwd.md) inside of that folder will return a UTF-8 encoded string.
+For example, calling [`_mkdir("😊")`](../reference/mkdir-wmkdir.md) while using a UTF-8 code page will correctly produce a directory with that emoji as the folder name, instead of requiring the ACP to be changed to UTF-8 before running your program.
+Likewise, calling [`_getcwd()`](../reference/getcwd-wgetcwd.md) in that folder will return a UTF-8 encoded string.
 For compatibility, the ACP is still used if the C locale code page is not set to UTF-8.

-The following aspects of the C Runtime that are not able to use UTF-8 because they are set during program startup and must use the default Windows ANSI code page (ACP): [`__argv`](../argc-argv-wargv.md), [`_acmdln`](../acmdln-tcmdln-wcmdln.md), and [`_pgmptr`](../pgmptr-wpgmptr.md).
+The following aspects of the C Runtime can't use UTF-8 because they are set during program startup and must use the default Windows ANSI code page (ACP): [`__argv`](../argc-argv-wargv.md), [`_acmdln`](../acmdln-tcmdln-wcmdln.md), and [`_pgmptr`](../pgmptr-wpgmptr.md).

 Previous to this support, [`mbrtoc16`, `mbrtoc32`](../reference/mbrtoc16-mbrtoc323.md), [`c16rtomb`, and `c32rtomb`](../reference/c16rtomb-c32rtomb1.md) existed to translate between UTF-8 narrow strings, UTF-16 (same encoding as `wchar_t` on Windows platforms) and UTF-32.
 For compatibility reasons, these APIs still only translate to and from UTF-8 and not the code page set via `setlocale`.